Hleephilip/CSG/README.md

       └── ...
  ```

 Reconstructed image from DDIM inversion is saved in `reconstruction/`, and edited image is in `edit/` directory.
-You can also check content mask in `mask_no_attn/` and smoothed content mask in `mask/`.
+You can also check the content mask in `mask_no_attn/` and smoothed content mask in `mask/`.

 ### Visualize cross-attention maps